 Fresh, ripe strawberries are the star of the show in this Easy Strawberry Jam Recipe.
 Sweet and tangy, this is the perfect topping for your morning slice of toast or the best friend to your peanut butter sandwich.
-So simple to make the kids could do it (with supervision, of course!)
+So simple to make with fresh strawberries, sugar and lemon, the kids could do it themselves. (with supervision, of course!)

-Mindless jam…..away from the internet for a brief period of time but long enough to stop the swirling of hate/whining/finger pointing/preachiness.
-It was glorious.
+Making homemade jam, or fruit spread, is kind of therapeutic for me.
 I love watching the strawberries break down into a sweet gooey pot of heaven.
 The bubbling and spurting while it cooks is so relaxing….and the stirring, I could fall asleep right now.

 Now….who’s ready for the big debate…the Jam vs. Jelly debate.
 I guess it’s not really a debate when there’s a clear reasoning between which is which.
 In case you ever wondered, here it is: In jelly, the fruit comes in the form of fruit juice.
 In jam, the fruit comes in the form of fruit pulp or crushed fruit (and is less firm than jelly).

 This Easy Strawberry Jam needs to be on your Sunday breakfast table…along with a loaf of this bread.
-I fully intend on slathering a slice of toast with my jam while I ignore Facebook and just be.
+I fully intend on slathering a slice of toast with my jam, pretty much, every day.

 - 1 3/4 cup granulated sugar

 - 2 cups chopped fresh strawberries